ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ## Guest Screen Sharing

 When joining from a Mac or Windows PC, guests will see an option to share their screen.
-We recommend that guests use Google Chrome for this rather than Safari, as it provides better support for screen sharing.
+We require that guests use Google Chrome for this rather than Safari, as it provides better support for screen sharing.

 The guest's screen will show up as a new row in the Interview window.
 Add their screen to the broadcast by using the blue buttons: